illinois-cs241/illinois-cs241.github.io/index.md

 Is this course hard?
 Yes, but you are bright.
 You're taking computer science at UIUC.
 Schedule the time to do it.
 The two big changes from CS 225:

-* your code is now much smaller than the complexity of the system around it.
+* Your code is now much smaller than the complexity of the system around it.
-* no, we will not debug your code for you.
+* No, we will not debug your code for you.

 With lecture content, one lab, one MP, and one Quiz/Midterm every week or two, it can get easy to fall behind.